OpenTransitTools/gtfsdb/README.rst

 to read GTFS data (whether that's an in-memory loader, a database loader, etc...);  GTFSDB can hopefully reduce the need for such drudgery, and give developers a starting point beyond the first step of dealing with GTFS in .csv file format.

-(Pretty old stuff) available on pypi: https://pypi.python.org/pypi/gtfsdb
+(Slightly out-of-date version) available on pypi: https://pypi.python.org/pypi/gtfsdb

-Install and use via the gtfsdb source tree:
+Install from source via github (if you want the latest code) :
 ==========================================

 1. Install Python 3.x https://www.python.org/downloads/ (code also runs on 2.7 if you are stuck on that version)

 2.  `pip install zc.buildout` - https://pypi.org/project/zc.buildout

-3. (if a postgres user, then `pip install psycopg2-binary`)
+3. (`pip install psycopg2-binary` if a postgres user)

 4. git clone https://github.com/OpenTransitTools/gtfsdb.git